pyamin1878/Movie-Project/README.md

 After combining the datasets, our final analysis was limited to 1490 movies spanning 2010-2019.

-## Data Prep & Cleaning
+## Data Preparation
 ![Alt text](Images/IMDB_ERD.jpeg)

-### Data Cleaning
+### Cleaning
 - Two sets of data are extracted from IMDb: `movie_basics` (basic movie information) and `movie_ratings` (ratings and votes).
 These datasets are then combined into a single DataFrame (a tabular data structure), focusing on titles, runtime, genres, ratings, and votes.

 - This dataset is read and processed to extract budget, gross revenue, and release dates.